substrate-developer-hub/substrate-contracts-workshop/0/canvas-node.md

 https://paritytech.github.io/canvas-ui

-Now config the UI to connect to the locally running node:
+Now configure the UI to connect to the locally running node:

 - Click on the dropdown selector at bottom left corner.
 - Choose the Local Node.